FacTeR-Check: Semi-automated fact-checking through Semantic Similarity and Natural Language Inference: Evaluation of the FacTeR-Check architecture

-As can be seen in Table~\ref{table:STS_single_models_test}, the use of ensemble based approaches increases dramatically the number of dimensions.
+As expected, the use of ensemble based approaches increases dramatically the number of dimensions.
 In order to tackle this problem, Principal Component Analysis (PCA) is used to reduce dimensionality.
-PCA is a data transformation and dimensionality reduction method that finds a subspace that explains most of the data variance, and it has attractive properties, such as removing linear correlation between dimensions and those dimensions with low variance can be considered irrelevant.
+PCA is a data transformation and dimensionality reduction method that finds a subspace that explains most of the data variance while keeping attractive properties, such as removing linear correlation between dimensions and avoiding irrelevant dimensions with low variance.
 On the other hand, PCA is an unsupervised method that does not guarantee that the new feature space will be the most appropriate for a supervised task.
-To cope with this disadvantage, a total of 90K parallel sentences from 15 languages\footnote{ar, cs, de, en, es, fr, hi, it, ja, nl, pl, pt, ru, tr, zh} from three well-known resources (TED2020\footnote{https://www.ted.com/participate/translate}, WikiMatrix~\cite{schwenk_wikimatrix:_2019} and OPUS-NewsCommentary~\cite{tiedemann-2012-parallel}) are used to fit the PCA for each model, and a wide range of number of principal components are analysed (see Fig.~\ref{fig:dev-pca-stsb}).
-Then, the best PCA space is selected according to the MSTSB development set average performance across languages.
+To cope with this disadvantage, a total of 90K parallel sentences representing 15 languages\footnote{The languages used in this scenario are: ar, cs, de, en, es, fr, hi, it, ja, nl, pl, pt, ru, tr, zh} and extracted from three well-known resources (TED2020\footnote{https://www.ted.com/participate/translate}, WikiMatrix~\cite{schwenk_wikimatrix:_2019} and OPUS-NewsCommentary~\cite{tiedemann-2012-parallel}) are used to fit the PCA for each model.
+The relation between performance obtained and reduction size is shown in Fig.~\ref{fig:dev-pca-stsb}.
+As can be seen, both in the case of single fine-tuned models and ensemble architectures, the performance converges with less than 200 principal components, which provides a substantial space reduction.
+The best PCA space is selected according to the MSTSB development set average performance across languages.

 Table~\ref{table:STS_pca_models_test} shows the results after combining PCA and the ensemble approach, proving that this dimensionality reduction methods leads to better performance, reducing dramatically the number of dimensions.
-An illuminative example is the Ensemble 4, which reduces from 2688 to 429 dimensions after applying PCA with the highest scores across all languages.
+An illuminative example is Ensemble 4, which reduces from 2688 to 429 dimensions after applying PCA with the highest scores across all languages.
 This method not only reduces up to six times the initial dimensions of the ensemble, but it also requires fewer dimensions than most of the single models.
-The utility of dimensionality reduction in semantic textual similarity is thus demonstrated.
+This demonstrates that ensemble approaches in combination with dimensionality reduction techniques allow to build accurate and efficient semantic textual similarity models.